TJustain/School-Community/README.md

 The goal of this project was more backend focused so looking through the code would be a good idea.

 The code:
-This project is created using the .NET framwork and uses azure for the databases and publishing.
+This project is created using the .NET framework and uses azure for the databases and publishing.

 Room for improvement(either issues or weak points):
 A Home page that's a bit more fleshed out.